nurak23/TaskManagerApp-Angular/README.md

 # Task Manager App in Angular.

-It includes the Angular ui as well as JSON-server for our mock backend
+It includes the Angular UI as well as JSON-server for mock backend

 ## Usage